Kill the 5-Day Workweek

 In 2018, Andrew Barnes approached the employees of his company, a New Zealand firm called Perpetual Guardian that manages wills, estates, and trusts, with an offer: If they could figure out how to get more done in a day, they could work one fewer day per week.
 In consultation with employees, the company installed lockers in which workers can voluntarily stash their phones for the day, and soundproofed meeting spaces to reduce the sound of ambient chatter.
 Meetings were shortened; employees started putting little flags in their pencil holders whenever they wanted to signal to coworkers that they didn’t want to be disturbed.
 It worked: Perpetual Guardian’s business didn’t suffer, and the four-day workweek is still in place three years later.

 When employees are given a good reason to work harder, they often focus more ruthlessly on their most important tasks.
-Barnes found that even though weekly working hours were cut by 20 percent, employees’ time spent on non-work websites fell by 35 percent.
-It also helped that employees had more time outside of work to manage the rest of their lives, so non-work responsibilities were less likely to intrude on the workday.
+Barnes found that even though weekly working hours were cut by 20 percent, employees’ time spent on nonwork websites fell by 35 percent.
+It also helped that employees had more time outside of work to manage the rest of their lives, so nonwork responsibilities were less likely to intrude on the workday.
 “Because people have no time for home duties—trying to track down that plumber or sorting things out with the kids—all of that was eating into the day,” he told me.
 “So if I gave people more time outside of work to do those tasks, that would stop those things interfering in the business hours.”

 Natalie Nagele, the CEO of Wildbit, a small software company, introduced a four-day, 32-hour week in 2017, after reading about research indicating that the optimal amount of intense cognitive work is no more than four hours a day.
 (The four-day schedule even applies to Wildbit’s customer-support team; their days off are staggered so they can respond to inquiries all week.)
 “I have this dream that knowledge workers can get to a point where we can clearly define what enough means,” Nagele told me.
 “We don’t do a good job of saying, ‘This is done,’ or ‘I can put it away.’”
 She wonders if Wildbit’s next schedule could be four six-hour days.